0x4447/0x4447_product_s3_email/README.md

 ```

 Remember that the `from` field must use the domain that you added to SES, you won't be able to send emails from domains that you did not verify.

-# SES Limitation

-There are two major limitation with SES:

-1. For security reasons AWS by default allows you to send 200 emails per 24 hour period with a rate of 1 email/second.
-If you think you'll send more then that, you'll have to ask AWS to increase your limit.
-1. By default you can't send emails to unverified addresses.
-If you want the ability to send out (not only receive), you'll have to reach out to AWS to remove this limitation from your account.

 # Pricing